 Guesthouse Nýp is a family run bed and breakfast overlooking the UNESCO World Heritage Breiðafjörður Nature Reserve in the Western Region of Iceland.
 It’s a beautiful 3 hour drive from Reykjavík, circa 200 km north across the Vesturland highlands.

 The 2 guest rooms have panoramic views, 2 beds per room with cozy down comforters, a shared living room and bathroom.
-Breakfast, included in the price, is usually served when you like, by owners Þóra Sigurðardóttir, her husband Sumarliði Ísleifsson and teenage son Emil Sumarliðason.
-Don’t panic – we don’t use last names in Iceland so it’s Thora, Summi and Emil.
+Breakfast, included in the price, consisting of home made bread and marmalades of wild berries and home grown rhubarb, by owners Þóra Sigurðardóttir and her husband Sumarliði Ísleifsson.
+Don’t panic – we don’t use last names in Iceland so it’s Thóra and Summi.